ISA-tools/isa-specs/source/isamodel.rst

 Experimental graphs MUST be directed and acyclic (i.e. MUST NOT contain loops/cycles).

 All nodes in Study and Assay graphs MUST be uniquely identifiable.

-Material nodes:
+User-defined identifiers MAY also be used.

+Experimental graphs MUST be composed of the following node types

+**Material nodes**

 Material nodes can also be used as a generic structure to describe materials consumed or produced during an experimental workflow.
 Materials SHOULD record the following: